Leh-js/Leh-js.github.io/README.md

 Leh.js is web based cli interface that relies on Wasm and Node.js and uses Esbuild to parse input and function.

-The most used example For testing if it functioned in development is displayed below.
+The most used example for testing if it functioned in development is displayed below.

 ```javascript
 console.log("Hello, World!");